FACTBOX-Details of use of AstraZeneca, J&J COVID vaccines | Health

 NETHERLANDS Resumed use of the vaccine from April 21.

-SOUTH AFRICA Researchers hope to resume a study using the vaccine in the week of April 26, to immunize healthcare workers.
+SOUTH AFRICA Researchers will on April 28 resume a study further evaluating the efficacy of the J&J vaccine in the field.

-SPAIN Spanish regions began using the vaccine to inoculate 70-79-year-olds on April 22.

 COUNTRIES WHERE RESTRICTIONS CONTINUE ON J&J VACCINE BELGIUM